 Are there strategies for monitoring data validity for the trauma registry?
 (CD 1510) (Yes/No)

+a.
 Describe the registry data validation process used:

 XIV.
 PERFORMANCE IMPROVEMENT AND PATIENT SAFETY (PIPS) A. Performance Improvement PI Program

 Is the PIPS program supported by a reliable method of data collection that consistently obtains the necessary information to identify opportunities for improvement?
 (CD 15-1) (Yes/No)